The Commercialization Engine

 The IDEA Center has incorporated many of the latest entrepreneurial ideas and texts from thought leaders around the world into the Commercialization Engine and molded them to work in a university setting.

-The Commercialization Engine is split into six stages.
-The three primary ones, the 2-Stroke, 4-Cylinder, and V8, focus efforts on milestones to help de-risk, vet, and develop University technologies.
+The Commercialization Engine is split into three stages to focus efforts on milestones that help de-risk, vet, and develop University technologies.
+These stages are named after different engine sizes: 1) the 2-stroke, 2) 4-cylinder, and 3) the V8.
 Each engine size represents the level of resources, development, and understanding of the market opportunity for the technology and the stage of that technology’s business model.
-Each of the three primary stages has specific deliverables and objectives that must be met in order for a technology to move on to the next stage.
+Each of the three stages has specific deliverables and objectives that must be met in order for a technology to move on to the next stage.